Battle of West Hubei

-The Battle of West Hubei (鄂西會戰 (鄂西会战, È Xī Huìzhàn)), was one of 22 major engagements between the National Revolutionary Army and Imperial Japanese Army during the Second Sino-Japanese War.
+The Battle of West Hubei (鄂西會戰 (鄂西会战, È Xī Huìzhàn)), was one of 22 major engagements between the National Revolutionary Army and the Imperial Japanese Armed Forces during the Second Sino-Japanese War.
 It was also one of four major battles that took place in Hubei.

-It resulted in a Chinese strategic victory, although they lost more troops than the Japanese Army.
-Historian Barbara W. Tuchman, however, writes that the "Japanese withdrew without pursuit from what appeared to have been a training and foraging offensive to collect rice and river shipping."
-However, that states that it ended in a tactical draw.

-The Chinese government and Western media reported that the Chinese had scored a major victory.
+The battle resulted in a Chinese strategic victory, although they lost more troops than the Japanese Army.
+The Chinese government reported that the Chinese had scored a major victory.
+Japanese troops retreated to their former positions.